Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

     3. Click the up arrow button to deploy the modified (paused) pipeline.
 4. Create/Update Linked services:
     1. Create the Azure ML Training Linked Service:
          1. Click **New Compute** and choose ***Azure ML***.
-	2. Replace the content in the editor with the content in the [AzureMLLinkedServiceTraining.json](resource/AzureDataFactoryRetrain/AzureMLLinkedServiceTraining.json) (available in the resource/AzureDataFactoryRetrain folder of the git repository).
+         2. Replace the default content in the editor with the content in [AzureMLLinkedServiceTraining.json](resource/AzureDataFactoryRetrain/AzureMLLinkedServiceTraining.json)  (available in the `resource/AzureDataFactoryRetrain` folder of the git repository).
          3. Replace the content in "mlEndpoint" and "apikey" with the values from the "Train Machine learning Web Service" memo table.
          4. Click the up arrow button to deploy the linked service.
+    2. Create the Updatable Azure ML Linked Service:
+         1. Click on the existing **AzureMLLinkedService**.
-    2. Click **AzureMLLinkedService**, remove the content in the editor, copy  the content in [AzureMLLinkedService.json](resource/AzureDataFactoryRetrain/AzureMLLinkedService.json) in the retrain folder  to the editor, replace  the content in "mlEndpoint" , "apikey" and "updateResourceEndpoint" with  the real value in the "Updatable Predictive Machine learning Web Service" section of your memo , and click the upper arrow button to  deploy it.
+         2. Remove the contents of the editor and paste in the contents of [AzureMLLinkedService.json](resource/AzureDataFactoryRetrain/AzureMLLinkedService.json) (available in the `resource/AzureDataFactoryRetrain` folder of the git repository).
+         3. Fill in the "mlEndpoint" , "apikey" and "updateResourceEndpoint" using values from the "Updatable Predictive Machine learning Web Service" memo table.
+         4. Click the up arrow button to deploy the modified linked service.
-5. Create datasets
+5. Create datasets:
+    1. Create the Trained Model Blob dataset:
-    1. Click **New Dataset**, choose ***Azure Blob Storage***, replace the content in the editor with the content in [TrainedModelBlob.json](resource/AzureDataFactoryRetrain/TrainedModelBlob.json) to the editor, and click the upper arrow button to  deploy it
+        1. Click **New Dataset** and choose ***Azure Blob Storage***.
+        2. Replace the default content in the editor with the content in [TrainedModelBlob.json](resource/AzureDataFactoryRetrain/TrainedModelBlob.json) (available in the `resource/AzureDataFactoryRetrain` folder of the git repository).
+        3. Click the up arrow button to deploy the dataset.
+    1. Create the User Retrain dataset:
-    1. Click **New Dataset**, choose ***Azure SQL Data Warehouse***, replace the content in the editor with the content in [AzureSqlDWInputUserRetrain.json](resource/AzureDataFactoryRetrain/AzureSqlDWInputUserRetrain.json) to the editor, and click the upper arrow button to  deploy it
+        1. Click **New Dataset** and choose ***Azure SQL Data Warehouse***.
+        1. Replace the default content in the editor with the content in [AzureSqlDWInputUserRetrain.json](resource/AzureDataFactoryRetrain/AzureSqlDWInputUserRetrain.json) (available in the `resource/AzureDataFactoryRetrain` folder of the git repository).
+        1. Click the up arrow button to deploy the dataset.
+    1. Create the Activity Retrain dataset:
+        1. Click **New Dataset** and choose ***Azure SQL Data Warehouse***.
+        1. Replace the default content in the editor with the content in [AzureSqlDWInputActivityRetain.json](resource/AzureDataFactoryRetrain/AzureSqlDWInputActivityRetrain.json) (available in the `resource/AzureDataFactoryRetrain` folder of the git repository).
-    1. Click **New Dataset**, choose ***Azure SQL Data Warehouse***, replace the content in [AzureSqlDWInputActivityRetain.json](resource/AzureDataFactoryRetrain/AzureSqlDWInputActivityRetrain.json) to the editor, and click the upper arrow button to  deploy it
+        1. Click the up arrow button to deploy the dataset.
+    1. Create the Placeholder Retrain dataset:
-    1. Click **New Dataset**, choose ***Azure Blob Storage***, replace the content in the editor with the content in [PlaceHolderRetrain.json](resource/AzureDataFactoryRetrain/PlaceHolderRetrain.json) to the editor, and click the upper arrow button to deploy it
+        1. Click **New Dataset** and choose ***Azure Blob Storage***.
+	1. Replace the default content in the editor with the content in [PlaceHolderRetrain.json](resource/AzureDataFactoryRetrain/PlaceHolderRetrain.json) (available in the `resource/AzureDataFactoryRetrain` folder of the git repository).
+        1. Click the up arrow button to deploy the dataset.
 6. Create pipelines
+    1. Create the retraining pipeline:
-    1. Right click **Drafts**, choose "New pipeline",
+        1. Right-click **Drafts** and choose "New pipeline".
-        1. Copy the content in [RetrainPipeline.json](resource/AzureDataFactoryRetrain/RetrainPipeline.json) to the editor,
+        1. Replace the default content in the editor with the content in [RetrainPipeline.json](resource/AzureDataFactoryRetrain/RetrainPipeline.json) (available in the `resource/AzureDataFactoryRetrain` folder of the git repository).
-        2. Replace "[unique]" with your unique string (two instances of ""[unique]""),  "[User]" and "[password]" with their real value in this solution
+        2. Replace both instances of "[unique]" with your unique string.
+Insert the SQL DW username and password in place of "[User]" and "[password]", respectively.
-        3. Specify an active period that you want the pipeline to run.
-Since the data passing through in 15 minutes represents a day's data, and  we have 60 days data in total, we needed only 15-hour period for the pipeline.
-You should use the current UTC time as the starttime.
-An example is like:
+        3. Specify an active period for the pipeline.
+You should use the current UTC time as the start time.
+Our data-generating web job will create data every 15 minutes for up to 15 hours, so it is not necessary to choose a duration longer than fifteen hours.
+As an example, if the current UTC time were midnight on December 1, 2016, one would enter:
         ```
         "start": "2016-12-01T00:00:00Z",
         "end": "2016-12-01T15:00:00Z",
         ```
-        4. Start the pipeline by setting the value "isPaused" to "false"
+        4. Set the value of "isPaused" to "false":
             ```
             "isPaused": false
             ```

-        4. Click the upper arrow button to  deploy it
+        4. Click the up arrow button to deploy the pipeline.

-    2. Right click **Drafts**, choose "New pipeline",
+    2. Create the update pipeline:
+        1. Right=click **Drafts** and choose "New pipeline".
-        1. Copy the content in [UpdatePipeline.json](resource/AzureDataFactoryRetrain/UpdatePipeline.json) to the editor,
+        1. Replace the default content in the editor with the content in [UpdatePipeline.json](resource/AzureDataFactoryRetrain/UpdatePipeline.json) (available in the `resource/AzureDataFactoryRetrain` folder of the git repository).
         2. Specify an active period that you want the pipeline to run.
-It should be the same as the RetrainPipeline.
+It should be the same as for the retrain pipeline just created.
-        3. Start the pipeline by setting the value "isPaused" to "false"
+        3. Set the value of "isPaused" to "false".
-        ```
-        "isPaused": false
-        ```
-        4. Click the upper arrow button to  deploy it
+        4. Click the up arrow button to deploy the pipeline.
-7. Start MLPipeline
+7. Restart MLPipeline
-    1. Click **MLPipeline** in the "Piepelines" list,
+    1. Click **MLPipeline** in the "Pipelines" list.
-    2. Start the pipeline by setting the value "isPaused" to "false"
+    2. Set the value of "isPaused" to "false".
-        ```
-        "isPaused": false
-        ```
-    3. Click the upper arrow button to  deploy it
+    3. Click the up arrow button to deploy the modified pipeline.

-To get more information about retrainng, please go to [Updating models using Update Resource Activity](https://docs.microsoft.com/en-us/azure/data-factory/data-factory-azure-ml-batch-execution-activity#updating-models-using-update-resource-activity).
+To get more information about retraining, please go to [Updating models using Update Resource Activity](https://docs.microsoft.com/en-us/azure/data-factory/data-factory-azure-ml-batch-execution-activity#updating-models-using-update-resource-activity).